 In addition, (i) upon the occurrence of a Change of Control, each holder of Notes shall have the right to require that the Issuer purchase such holder's Notes, in whole or in part and in integral multiples of DM1,000 principal amount at maturity, at a purchase price of 101% of the Accreted Value thereof, together with accrued and unpaid interest, if any, to the date of redemption, and (ii) upon the occurrence of an Asset Sale, the Issuer may be obligated to make an offer to purchase all or a portion of the outstanding Notes at a price of 100% of the Accreted Value thereof, together with accrued and unpaid interest, if any, to the date of purchase (in each case, subject to the right of holders of record on relevant record dates to receive interest due on relevant Interest Payment Dates).
 See "--Certain Covenants--Purchase of Notes upon a Change of Control" and "--Limitation on Sale of Assets," respectively.
+The occurrence of any Change in Control will be announced in a daily newspaper of general circulation in Luxembourg which is expected to be the Luxembourg Wort.

-If less than all the Notes are to be redeemed, the particular Notes to be redeemed will be selected not more than 60 days prior to the redemption date by the Trustee in compliance with any applicable rules of the Luxembourg Stock Exchange or the principal U.S. securities exchange, if any, on which the Notes are listed or, if the Notes are not listed on the Luxembourg Stock Exchange or a U.S. securities exchange or if there are no applicable rules, on a pro rata basis, by lot or by such other method as such Trustee will deem fair and appropriate; provided, however, that no Note of DM1,000 in principal amount at maturity or less will be redeemed in part.
+If less than all the Notes are to be redeemed, the particular Notes to be redeemed will be selected not more than 60 days prior to the redemption date by the Trustee with any applicable rules of the securities exchange, if any, on which the Notes are listed or, if there are no applicable rules, on a pro rata basis, by lot or by such other method as such Trustee will deem fair and appropriate; provided, however, that no Note of DM1,000 in principal amount at maturity or less will be redeemed in part.
 Notice of redemption will be mailed, first-class postage prepaid, and otherwise in accordance with the procedures set forth under "--Notices," at least 30 but not more than 60 days before the redemption date to each holder of Notes to be redeemed at its registered address.
 If any Note is to be redeemed in part only, the notice of redemption that relates to such Note will state the portion of the principal amount thereof to be redeemed.
 A new Note in a principal amount equal to the unredeemed portion thereof will be issued in the name of the holder thereof upon cancellation of the original Note.
 On and after the redemption date, cash interest, or original issue discount, as the case may be, will cease to accrue on Notes or portions thereof called for redemption and accepted for payment.